corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 3. Monitor for inconsistencies in your node's data.
 You do this by scheduling regular reconciliation flows using the LedgerSync CorDapp.
 4. In a disaster recovery scenario, follow your agreed DR policy.
 Try to recover data using backups first.
 5. If your other procedures cannot recover your data, initiate data recovery flows using:
     * LedgerRecover (Automatic) for automatic data recovery.
-Usually this is most effective when there is only a minor data loss.
+Usually this is most effective when there is only a minor loss of data.
     * LedgerRecover (Manual) for manual data recovery.
-In this path, you need to manually extract and add data back onto the network.
+In this path, you need to manually export and import data back onto the network.
 6. Validate that the data has been recovered.
-7. Review disaster recovery policy.
+7. Review the disaster recovery policy.

 ## When to use Collaborative Recovery

-Collaborative Recovery is a final, last resort option to recover your data.
+Collaborative Recovery is a last-resort option to recover your data.
 Whilst it provides tools to detect and recover missing ledger data, it's not sufficient as a disaster recovery strategy on its own.
-You must use Collaborative Recovery in conjunction with conventional DR approaches, such as backups and replication.
+You must use Collaborative Recovery in conjunction with conventional disaster recovery strategies, such as backups and replication.

 Ideally, you should never need to use Collaborative Recovery.
 To protect the data on your node, each node you transact with should be part of a robust disaster recovery plan, agreed at the Business Network level.
 This strategy should mean you have backups include the following: